How to get to Madagascar

 With limited direct flights, the best way of travelling to Madagascar from the UK, Ireland, North America, Australia and New Zealand is via Paris, Nairobi or Bangkok.
 There are direct flights to Madagascar from Johannesburg, which might not only suit visitors from South Africa but also be a handy connection hub for travellers from Australia and New Zealand.
 Most planes fly into Antananarivo, the capital, though a handful of French and Italian charter companies sometimes offer seasonal flights directly to Nosy Be from Paris and Milan.
 Read on for advice and tips on how to get to Madagascar.

-If you’d rather book your flights to Madagascar through an agent, Flight Centre is a low-airfair specialist, STA Travel are worldwide specialists in independent travel; and Trailfinders is one of the best-informed flight-booking agents for independent travellers.
+If you’d rather book your flights to Madagascar online, your best bet is Kayak.
 If you want to travel to Madagascar and feel good about it, North South Travel offers discounted fares worldwide and puts profits towards supporting projects in the developing world.

 Ivato International Airport is straightforward, with international arrivals and departures on the left and domestic on the right, connected by a short corridor.
 There’s a handful of international car rental agencies at the airport, represented in the car park behind arrivals and departures.
 For those getting around Madagascar by car, the airport is located in the northern suburb of Ivato, 5km north of the RN4 road to northwest Madagascar.
 This main highway enters the suburbs in the northwest and bypasses the city centre on the west side to join with the RN7 in the south of the city.
 There’s a similar bypass around the southeast side of the city linking the RN7 with the RN2.